Putting high quality care first

 We work with all providers of health and care services in the city to ensure that safe and high quality care is top of the agenda, whatever the setting.
 We support health and care providers, and also challenge them where appropriate, to ensure the very best services are being provided to the people of Southampton.

-As part of our commitment to safe and high quality care we have a dedicated Quality Team, which includes experienced nurses.
+As part of our commitment to safe and high quality care we have a dedicated Quality Team, which includes experienced nurses and other healthcare professionals.
 The team work jointly with Southampton City Council as part of our Integrated Commissioning Unit.

-Quality and safety are represented on our Governing Body by our Chief Nurse and Director of Quality and Integration, Stephanie Ramsey, and our GP lead for quality, Dr Ian Ward.
+Quality and safety are represented on our Governing Body by our Chief Nurse and Director of Quality and Integration, Stephanie Ramsey, and a GP lead for quality.
 A Quality Exception Report is presented to the Governing Body each month, which highlights any potential quality concerns and outlines the actions in place.
 These reports can be viewed as part of our Governing Body papers.

 Patient experience and insight – holding providers to account

-The CCG regularly reviews patient feedback on the quality of its providers through monthly Clinical Quality Review Meetings (CQRM).
+The CCG regularly reviews patient feedback on the quality of services provided by commissioned providers through monthly Clinical Quality Review Meetings (CQRM).
 These are attended by representatives from our providers and the CCG’s quality leads.
+At the meetings providers share information about their services, so we can understand if they are meeting the needs of the people in the city.
+In addition we undertake visits to services and attend internal meetings run by the providers to review the quality of services.

-The comments we receive about providers from local people, through our Patient Experience team, are monitored at the meetings.
+The comments we receive about providers from local people, through our Patient Experience team, are monitored at our Clinical Governance Committee meeting held every month.

 This offers the CCG opportunities to discuss the detail, identify any trends and assure itself that the experience of its patients – both positive and negative – is being used to drive quality improvements across the healthcare system.